mmgawlowski/snake-game/README.md

 # Snake Game

 Snake Game is a simple snake game project created using HTML, CSS, and JavaScript.
-The game includes three levels of difficulty: easy, medium, and hard, which determine the speed of the snake's movement.
+The game includes three levels of difficulty: easy, medium, and hard, which determine the speed of the snake's movement and the number of obstacles.

 ## Features